jeremystoll/laptop/README.md

 ---------------

 * [Bundler] for managing Ruby libraries
-* [Exuberant Ctags] for indexing files for vim tab completion
 * [Foreman] for managing web processes
 * [gh] for interacting with the GitHub API
 * [Heroku Toolbelt] for interacting with the Heroku API